LukaszSzmytka/to-do-list/readme.md

 1.  you can add new tasks
 2.  you can mark tasks as done or unmark them
 3.  you can delete tasks from list
+4.  you can mark all tasks as done
+5.  you can hide/unhide done tasks

 ## Technologies and features:
 - HTML